AlexRiedler/rollout-spice/README.md

 - Searching
 - Defaults
   - have defaults in the case redis is not available (might require forking rollout gem)
+- Also support dynamic rollouts (in their own section)

 if you would like to contribute, or work on any of the above, open a PR related to it.